lMinHui/TikTok-TechJam--Group-JamJam/README.md

 <img width="842" alt="System_flow" src="https://github.com/lMinHui/TikTok-TechJam--Group-JamJam/assets/123468516/a55b797f-5c8d-47df-8415-40bd92fa85f0">

 ## Implementing an MVP
 Our main focus for the MVP is to demonstrate a mock user's experience flow of browsing the For You page and encountering the new ‘Shop’ button which ultimately leads the user to TikTok Shop.
-Considering the short time span allocated for this project and rapid prototyping, our group decided to stick to a simple web application to simulate the enhanced TikTok user interface and user flow.
+Considering the short time span allocated for this project and rapid prototyping, our group decided to stick to a web application to simulate the enhanced TikTok user interface and user flow.
 The tech stack we have used:
-* Frontend: React and Next.js (styled with Tailwind css)
+* Frontend: React and Next.js (styled with Tailwind CSS)
 * Backend: MongoDB

-We did not implement the Vision Model and Visual Search Model, which are 2 large areas that can be further studied and worked upon given more time.
+Accompanying our app is a product identification visual model, which can detect items featured in TikTok videos which are available in TikTok Shop.
+This uses OpenCV for image and video processing tasks, and ORB for feature detection.
+This model was evaluated on accuracy and can be found under the product-identification folder.

 ## Details on running our app
 * To run the front-end: `cd front-end` then run `npm run dev` (or `npm run build` then `npm run dev`)
 * To run the back-end: `cd back-end` then run `flask run`

-Credits: For illustration purposes, product images sourced from various brands were used in our app.
+Credits: For illustration purposes, videos sourced from TikTok and product images sourced from various brands were used in our app.